Our Links Page – Exchanges Welcomed!

 The Harry Fox Agency – The foremost mechanical licensing collection and distribution agency for music publishers in the USA.

-Music Publishers and Associations
+Links specific to Music Publishers and Publishing Associations

-Boosey & Hawkes – Boosey & Hawkes is the largest specialist classical music publishing company in the world.
+Boosey & Hawkes – Boosey & Hawkes is the largest specialist classical music publishing companies in the world.
 Boosey & Hawkes is a global publisher, with offices in New York, London, and Berlin and a network of agents in every major country.

-Boosey & Hawkes controls the rights to more than 116,000 works of music and choreography, from many of the world’s most famous classical composers, including Stravinsky, Rachmaninoff, Benjamin Britten and Prokofieff.
+Boosey & Hawkes controls the rights to more than 116,000 works of music and choreography, from many of the world’s most famous classical composers, including Stravinsky, Rachmaninoff, Benjamin Britten and Prokofiev.
 It also works with many of the world’s most renowned living composers such as Peter Maxwell Davies, Karl Jenkins, John Adams and Steve Reich.